Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the investigation of title and the legal implications of notices in both registered and unregistered land.
-Focus your revision on:
+For SQE1, you are required to understand the investigation of title and the legal implications of notices in both registered and unregistered land, with a focus on the following syllabus points:

 • the process of investigating title in registered and unregistered land